- Explore + View

 Global Perspectives: Highlights from the Contemporary Collection is a celebration of global interconnectedness.
 The Harn’s curators worked together to find shared themes and create conversations from a variety of mediums and perspectives covering Asia, Africa, Europe, and North, Central and South America.

-Carol McCusker, Curator of Photography, examines art from points below the equator, as seen in Sebastião Salgado’s photography, and other works from the collection of Héctor Puig.
-The artists’ practice is a political act, a manifestation of the poetry, struggle, opposition and resiliency of daily life in Puerto Rico, Mexico, Ecuador and beyond.
+Carol McCusker, Curator of Photography, examines art from points below the equator, as seen in works from the collection of Héctor Puig.
+The focus is on Roberto “Yiyo” Tirado and José Clemente Orozco—their art practice is a political act, a manifestation of the poetry, struggle, opposition, and resiliency of daily life, specifically in Puerto Rico and Mexico, as well as beyond.

 This exhibition is made possible by the UF 150th Anniversary Cultural Plaza Endowment with additional support from the Harn Annual Fund.